Funding Opportunity

 3. Earth System Science: Analysis and Applications.
 Using an Earth System approach - combining modeling, observations and theory - to develop a broad and interdisciplinary understanding of the impacts of environmental variations and changes on pressing problems of relevance to society.

-CIMES prioritizes support for projects that may be difficult to support through other funding sources, but promise to significantly advance Earth system research by virtue of harnessing existing potential and synergies between Princeton University and NOAA/GFDL, and/or provide a strategy towards establishing new collaborations in areas with high potential for synergies.
+CIMES prioritizes support for projects that may be difficult to support through other funding sources, but promise to significantly advance Earth system research by virtue of harnessing existing synergies between Princeton University and NOAA/GFDL, and/or provide a strategy towards establishing new collaborations in areas with high potential for synergies.

-Projects are supported for one year with the possibility of renewal for successful projects.
-CIMES aims at providing the necessary support for the project to succeed, and projects with a clear vision and strategy to establish a critical mass for success may request funding exceeding the typical level of one postdoctoral researcher.
+Projects are supported for one year with the possibility of renewal, contingent upon satisfactory progress, CIMES programmatic priorities, and availability of funding.
+CIMES aims at providing the necessary support for the projects to succeed, and projects with a clear vision and strategy to establish a critical mass for success may request funding exceeding the typical level of one postdoctoral researcher or one graduate student.
 CIMES recognizes the special challenges for collaborative and interdisciplinary projects, and values strategies and efforts to ensure that projects overcome these challenges and develop into larger projects and initiatives that would eventually be supported through standard funding sources such as NSF or NOAA calls.

-Proposal format
+Proposal Format

 Requests for continuation of projects currently supported by CIMES have the same requirements as new proposals, but also require a summary of the progress to date (see also template, item 8).

-For partners at GFDL, PIs may want to consult the GFDL webpage, and the CIMES Task III webpage provides information on previously funded projects, researchers and PIs at Princeton University.
+Proposal ideas may also be discussed prior to submission with CIMES HPC/Science manager Dr. Tim Merlis ([email protected]).
+For partners at GFDL PIs may want to consult https://www.gfdl.noaa.gov.
+The CIMES Task III webpage (https://cimes.princeton.edu/research/task-iii-projects) provides information on previously funded projects, researchers and PIs at Princeton University.

 Proposals will be evaluated on the following criteria: